Whether it’s a toddler who doesn’t want to go to bed or a teenager who’s up all night texting, bedtime wars can be draining on the whole family.

-If your child is the latter, figure out what you could substitute.
+You may not want to overdo it on giving your child gifts, but if your baby is the latter, figure out what you could substitute.
 For some, a white-noise app tuned to the sound of a heartbeat could help.
 Others may need a full-body pillow to snuggle with, while other children may want a stuffed animal with long hair that they can twirl around their fingers.

 Determine the sleep props they need and keep them consistent.